ScreamingLineage/spambot/README.md

 Example -

-  - `spambot.py -f "test.txt" -c 2 -i 1 -w 3` - This will spam the contents of `test.txt`, **2** times with **1** second between each message.
+  - `spambot -f "test.txt" -c 2 -i 1 -w 3` - This will spam the contents of `test.txt`, **2** times with **1** second between each message.
 The bot also waits for **3** seconds after the command is executed before starting to spam

 ### Miscellaneous Options
 #### `-d`, `--directory`

 This is a sub-command for `--menu` and is useless without the latter.
 It can used to set the directory which the bot searches for text files to display in the menu.
-By default `--menu` searches the current directory where the terminal is open (**NOT** the directory where `spambot.py` is placed).
+By default `--menu` searches the current directory where the terminal is open (**NOT** the directory where the `spambot` script is placed).
 The `--directory` option also requires an absolute path and wont work with a relative one.

-Example - `spambot.py -m -d "/path/to/text/files"` - will search for files to display in `/path/to/text/files`
+Example - `spambot -m -d "/path/to/text/files"` - will search for files to display in `/path/to/text/files`